Sections

 We supported two different ways to do this:

-1. Define a template that includes all the typical passes nd activities for a field per crop in its rotation.
+1. Define a template of the typical passes and activities for a field per crop in its rotation.

 2. Allow copy/pasting the passes and activities from a previous year.